yasirbhutta/yasirbhutta.github.io/computer-basics/docs/number-systems.md

 So, 10 (decimal) =  1010 (binary)

-click on the following link to covert decimal to binary using online tool: [https://www.rapidtables.com/convert/number/decimal-to-binary.html](https://www.rapidtables.com/convert/number/decimal-to-binary.html)
+click on the following link to covert decimal to binary: [https://www.rapidtables.com/convert/number/decimal-to-binary.html](https://www.rapidtables.com/convert/number/decimal-to-binary.html)

 **See also:**